Coronavirus: Updates on What's Covered & More

 Health Net members can access Teladoc as a primary option of telehealth for COVID-19 question.
 Teladoc offers members to select a Language Preference via the web or mobile app.

 Yes, telehealth is a covered benefit for both medical and behavioral health issues for all plans during this time.
-Health Net currently uses Teladoc® for telehealth services.
+Health Net currently uses Babylon and Teladoc® for telehealth services.
 Health Net's coverage for telehealth services will be temporarily expanded in accordance with regulatory requirements, and will be reimbursed whether the telehealth service is delivered via audio/video technology or via audio-only technology (when deemed medically appropriate for the patient's medical condition).
 Member cost share is waived for telehealth services until further notice.

 Will Health Net allow access to telehealth services to increase access to care?

 To limit members' risk of COVID-19 infection, Health Net encourages use of telehealth to deliver care when medically appropriate and capable through telehealth modalities for all services.